TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

     - **Purpose**: Provide users with a list of potential jogging partners based on their preferences and location.
     - **Interfaces**:
         1. **`Recommendation postLocation(Location location, double maxUsers)`**
-        - **Purpose**: Post weight of location, speed and distance and pass the weights to findJogBuddies function to retrieve the top 5 recommended joggers.
+        - **Purpose**: Post weight of location, speed, distance and availability and pass the weights to findJogBuddies function to retrieve the top 5 recommended joggers.
         2. **`Recommendation postRecommendations(String latitude, String longitude)`**
         - **Purpose**: Post longitude and latitude to update location of user.